 The finite element model of an element block in the reference mesh that uses RVEs can use an embedded coordinate system to orient the RVE relative to the reference element, if the reference elements are uniform gradient hexes.
-A coordinate system is defined in the sierra scope as described in the Sierra/SM 4.56 User's Guide.
-A local coordinate system is then associated with an element block through the use of a COORDINATE SYSTEM command line within a BEGIN SOLID SECTION command block.
+A coordinate system is defined in the sierra scope as described in the Sierra/SM 5.8 User's Guide.
+A local coordinate system is then associated with an element block through the use of a 'COORDINATE SYSTEM' command line within a 'BEGIN SOLID SECTION' command block.

-'''

 BEGIN SOLID SECTION <string>section_name

 #

 COORDINATE SYSTEM = <string>coord_sys_name

 #

 END [SOLID SECTION <string>section_name]

-'''

-The string coord_sys_name must be a name associated in the input file with a BEGIN COORDINATE SYSTEM command block in the sierra scope.
-This coordinate system will then be used on all elements of a block associated with a BEGIN PARAMETERS FOR BLOCK command block that includes the command line specifying this solid section.
+The string 'coord_sys_name' must be a name associated in the input file with one of the 'COORDINATE SYSTEM' command blocks in the sierra scope.
+This coordinate system will then be used on all elements of a block associated with a 'BEGIN PARAMETERS FOR BLOCK' command block that includes the command line specifying this solid section.